securitybunker/databunker/README.md

 ## Right to restrict processing / Right to object / Consent withdrawal

-Data Bunker manages all the customer's consents.
+Data Bunker can manages all the customer's consents.
 A customer can **Withdraw/restrict/object to a specific consent** in his personal account at Data Bunker, for example, to restrict or block email.
-Your backend can work with Data Bunker using our API to add, or cancel consents and a callback operation will be fired when a customer's action takes place.
+Your backend site can work with Data Bunker using our API to add, or cancel consents and a callback operation will be fired when a customer's action takes place.

 ![Consent management](images/ui-consent-management.png)